ChewKeanHo/researches-filesystems-hierarchy/_FreeBSD/usr/local/etc/README.md

 This is the base directory for housing user custom supplied, non-critical configuration files to extend its functionalities from *Full Catalogue* stage to *Complete* stage.
-This means it can operate in `Multi-User` mode in BSD realm or `Full Mode` in Linux realm.
+This means it can operate in `Multi-User` mode.

 The goal is to extend the OS' functionalities to its complete form.
 At this stage, the OS can operate as per its distributor's engineering specifications and customized as per user.

-In many UNIX-like OSes like SystemD and UAPI, this directory is **DEPRECATED AND REMOVED** in favor of using `/etc`, `/home/USERNAME/.config`, or `/home/USERNAME/.local/etc` instead.

 All configuration files here are available to all users.

-Generally, when this directory is used, you **SHOULD AND STRONGLY ENCOURAGED** to place your distributor's unregistered configuration files here (e.g. from a custom package elsewhere).
+Generally, you **SHOULD AND STRONGLY ENCOURAGED** to place your distributor's unregistered configuration files here (e.g. from a custom package elsewhere).
 It will be available to all users system-wide.